 Educational Support Services and Qualifications

-We are currently in the process of having an Education room installed here at our centre.
+Our new education centre is now up and running.
 Our aim is to be able to provide an alternative educational provision to students in the area who do not attend main stream school, based around horses and stable management.
 We are also supported through the RDA to provide various ASDAN programmes including Animal care, RDA proficiency tests and Endeavour awards.

 To support our aim and value statement we can also provide support to the public that wish to learn and further their qualifications in horse care and physiotherapy.
 The centre will provide an opportunity to have work experience students from animal care courses at local colleges, physiotherapy students and school children for work experience and community based voluntary work.